 At the conclusion of this workshop participants will be able to:

-- Understand the acronym LGBTIQ and current appropriate terminology
+- Understand the acronym LGBTI and current appropriate terminology

-- Understand inclusion in the workplace and reasons why many LGBTIQ people are not in positions to speak out on their own behalf, or are fearful of being harassed or discriminated against
+- Understand inclusion in the workplace and reasons why many LGBTI people are not in positions to speak out on their own behalf, or are fearful of being harassed or discriminated against

-- Identify why it is important to have Allies who are prepared to support students and staff who identify as LGBTIQ
+- Identify why it is important to have Allies who are prepared to support students and staff who identify as LGBTI

-- Create an inclusive culture for all LGBTIQ employees and be an effective Ally
+- Create an inclusive culture for all LGBTI employees and be an effective Ally

 What the course will cover